 Agreements were made in 1996 with pharmacists whereby they undertook to review patients' medical therapy and screen for any problems such as drug therapy problems, drug allergies, clinical abuse or misuse.

 GPs may provide drugs and medicines directly to patients if the GP has only one practice centre and it is three miles or more from the nearest retail pharmacist.
 Doctors who dispense drugs and medicines under these arrangements are sometimes called dispensing doctors.

 Hospitals and other specialist institutions may also provide drugs, medicines and aids and appliances directly.

 The rules about when drugs and medicines are free or subsidised are the same regardless of who provides them.

 Regulations were introduced under the Irish Medicines Board Act 2006 which allow nurses the authority to prescribe medicines.
 Previously, only doctors had authority to prescribe.

 Individual nurse prescribers must be employed by a health service provider and may only prescribe the drugs relevant to the setting in which they are employed.
-There will be specific restrictions on certain controlled drugs.
+There are specific restrictions on certain controlled drugs.

 There is a system in place for the approval and control of drugs.
-The Irish Medicines Board (IMB) is the authority with responsibility for licensing medicines and testing them for safety, quality and efficacy.
-Drugs must be approved by the IMB before they can be sold at all.
-IMB approval does not necessarily mean that the drugs and medicines will be approved for the free and subsidised schemes.
+The Health Products Regulatory Authority (HPRA) is the authority with responsibility for licensing medicines and testing them for safety, quality and efficacy.
+Drugs must be approved by the HPRA before they can be sold at all.
+HPRA approval does not necessarily mean that the drugs and medicines will be approved for the free and subsidised schemes.
 There are other factors involved in the approval process, including costs.

 Certain items that can be bought over the counter are excluded from the schemes.
 Examples of such products are some painkillers, such as Panadol, Disprin, Solpadeine and Nurofen, vitamin supplements and products for the treatment of baldness.